 There is nothing in the rule book that says, “to be thankful you must do things this way” so we will be doing it our way.
 If anyone joins us for dinner and they do not like the way it is done, they are free to go somewhere else.
 I must say, it has worked out quite beautifully the past couple of years.

 Christmas – As with most people, this is the one holiday that brings me the most stress and often depression.
-I put such high expectations on myself to make this a wonderful holiday for everyone else and just plummet into quilt and depression when I don’t meet those expectations.
+I put such high expectations on myself to make this a wonderful holiday for everyone else and just plummet into guilt and depression when I don’t meet those expectations.
 Well, not this year.
 My financial situation is such that I really don’t have any extra this year so I must plan accordingly.

 Dinner will be just as it is for Thanksgiving – simple and stressless.